recapture2018/mobile-agent-sim/README.md

 # LinSimulation
-A coordinate-free simulation of shape and formation control of mobile agents in the complex plane building upon work from Z. Lin (2016).
+A coordinate-free simulation of shape and formation control of mobile agents in the complex plane building upon work from Z. Lin et al (2016).
+All code is original and was reverse-engineered from the original papers by Zhiyun Lin et al.

 These MATLAB scripts used in tandem can help determine the path of a group of mobile robots each must take to obtain a specific formation without regard to any common coordinate system.
 For example, we may have the following arrangement of robots as seen here: